Light Matrix (MIT), 2016

 240 stainless steel rods, 17, 280 LED lights

 Purchased with MIT Percent-for-Art Funds

-This tour was created by Joseph Faraguna, class of 2020, in Bioengineering and with a minor in Computer Science.
-Faraguna was a List Center Student Guide for all four years of his undergraduate career.
+This tour was created by Isabelle Yen, Class of 2021 in Computer Science and Economics.
+Yen was a List Center Student Guide for three years of her undergraduate career.